teonistor/dms/Readme.md

 Using package google-cloud-sdk-app-engine-java (from e.g. `apt`):

-    alias gcj=/usr/lib/google-cloud-sdk/bin/java_dev_appserver.sh # Do this once or put in ~/.bashrc mvn package # Do this whenever changing non-.java files gcj target/dms-1.0-SNAPSHOT/
+    alias gcj=/usr/lib/google-cloud-sdk/bin/java_dev_appserver.sh # Do this once or put in ~/.bashrc mvn package # Do this whenever changing non-.java files, assuming an IDE with JIT compilation is used e.g. Eclipse gcj target/dms-1.0-SNAPSHOT/

 Or using the